 To get all the above right, you really need the help of someone with expertise in everything that relates to SEO.
 Even with the knowledge of this, there are enduring SEO myths that a particular platform is inherently better than another for SEO.

 Ultimately, it is not really possible to put the theory to the test.
 To conduct an accurate experiment to see whether one platform ranks higher than another, you would have to replicate the exact same website on different platforms.
-But you cannot do this, as all the duplicate content would undermine the SEO efforts of every version and render the experiment useless.
+But you cannot do this, as all the duplicate website content would undermine the SEO efforts of every version and render the experiment useless.
 They couldn't all share the same domain name, they couldn't all be promoted the same, and they would not receive the exact same backlinks.
-Having said this, here is a great WordPress to Wix migration case study which proves that the Wix CMS should be considered along the same lines as any other CMS.
+Having said this, here are both WordPress to Wix migration and Wix SEO vs Weebly SEO case studies which proves that the Wix CMS should be considered along the same lines as any other CMS.

 That makes it increasingly mysterious where these myths about the platforms originate from.
 Evidently, people read or hear them somewhere and spread the word around until it became known as a 'truth'.